 All of the biggest UK-based betting operations accept customers from Ireland.
-There are also major Irish betting sites that cater specifically to the Ireland such as Paddy Power and others.
-However, I’d like to recommend the following sites in particular as they offer the best all-around experience no matter where you call home.
+There are also major Irish betting sites that cater specifically to Ireland such as Paddy Power and others.
+However, I’d like to recommend the following Irish online betting sites in particular as they offer the best all-around experience no matter where you call home.

-All of these gaming websites accept Irish customers and offer their games in both Euros and British Pounds.
-You can make deposits with your credit card or a bank transfer as well as with e-wallets such as Neteller, Skrill and Click2Pay.
+All of these online betting sites accept Irish customers and offer their games in both Euros and British Pounds.

 Getting paid is a simple matter of logging in to your account and requesting a withdrawal.
 Your winnings can be sent to you via e-wallet, paper check or transfer straight to your bank in the same currency used to deposit.

 The gambling laws vary somewhat between the Republic of Ireland and Northern Ireland, but the end result for consumers is the same as far as the internet is concerned.
 In any case, you can play at any betting site you choose.
 The Republic of Ireland does offer licenses to gambling sites, but most of the big brands are still located offshore for tax purposes.